ChillSheep/SimplePasswordValidator/README.md

 # Simple C++ Password validator
-Only 42 lines of code
+Only 42 lines of code \n
 Rules are:
 - Minimum length is 8
 - Maximum length is 32